JaedanC/PythonTutorial/docs/Advanced.md

 Evaluating the execution of `second(10)` is a little complicated, so let's follow it using using stack.

-- second() is called.
+- `second()` is called.
 The main execution is paused and placed on the stack:

 | Frame | Stack         |
 | ----- | ------------- |
 | 1     | @ main line 9 |

-- Then in second() is called first() is called
+- Then in `second()` is called `first()` is called

 | Frame | Stack            |
 | ----- | ---------------- |
 | 1     | @ main line 9    |
 | 2     | @ second line 38 |

-- Then when first() returns, the old state is popped from the stack.
+- Then when `first()` returns, the old state is popped from the stack.

 | Frame | Stack         |
 | ----- | ------------- |
 | 1     | @ main line 9 |

-- Then when second() returns, the old state is popped from the stack.
+- Then when `second()` returns, the old state is popped from the stack.

 | Frame | Stack |
 | ----- | ----- |
 |       |       |

-This "Stack" is a real thing that under the hood keeps track of the variables and location of execution so that when a function returns, it knows where to resume the execution from.
+This "Stack" is a real thing that under the hood that keeps track of the variables and location of execution so that when a function returns, it knows where to resume the execution from.

 So here comes the fun part.
 Recursion.
 You can call the same function, from inside the function.